Monte-Amador/rb101-foundations/lesson_6/assignments/07_assignment/notes/refinements_journal.md

 This has been a great cool project to understand the benefit of mutating the caller and how that can be very useful in a program like this.

+## `round_loop` redundancy
 In order to remove the redundancy, we need a way to call a single method and have that method call the first_player and second_player method depending on who's turn it is.
 So for example, if the player is player1 then the first move is first_player. the round_loop tests to see if someone has won or there is a tie, if not we iterate through the roun_loop again and this time the same method that returned the first_player in the previous iteration now returns the second_player. (can a hash hold a method?) and so forth.

 1. We know that the display_player_markers method assigns the player1 and player2 variables corectly from user input.
 2. We also know that first_player and second_player are associated correctly to player1 and player2.
 3. We can add a counter to the round loop with it beginning at 0.
 Then we can create a method that calls either first_player or second_player depending on if the counter is even or odd.
 Then we update the counter after every turn and reset the counter at the end of the round (counter should never be more than the array.size for available initial squares.

-Great, so that worked but now I'm sensing in my gut that anything more than 3 parameters isn't very readable or enjoyable to look at.
-So the major refactoring here will be to intialize the user choice and the computer choice as their own methods.
-This way, perhaps I can remove these two items from all the methods that call them and instead pass them in as self-contained methods that return their respective values.
+## Refactoring Lessons Deep Dive
+One of the larger methods I had inadvertenly created was setting up the users based off the user input at the beginning of the game.
+As I was going through the logical steps and edge case scenarios, the method grew.
+Although it worked, there were too many parameters to pass and this was a clue to me that I needed to abstract a lot of the logic into separate methods.
+I've kept the notes below for archive purposes because it was a helpful look into the initial way I began to craft a solution to the problem.
+Although it would technically work, it was unmaintainable, and extremely difficult to follow even if I was the one who wrote it.
+However, this was an excellent way for me to better understand why the importance of abstraction in logic is key to better coding.

-First up: user_choice
+## First up: `user_choice`
-Currently the `user_choice` is an empty string, that gets passed to the `round_loop` as a `user_input` parameter.
+The `user_choice` is an empty string, that gets passed to the `round_loop` as a `user_input` parameter.
 This same parameter gets passed to `display_players_markers`.
 The `display_players_markers` gets used every iteration within the `round_loop` however, we don't need to case the `user_input` after it's been intialized.
 Therefore, let's move the case `user_input` into a `user_input(user_choice)` method that can handle the setting of each user once.
 This will leave the `display_players_markers` to simply output the markers instead of the heavy lifting it has to do upon each iteration through each round.

 1. initialize a user_input(user_choice) method that takes the user_choice string